 The 2020 proposals should identify faculty who might serve on the advisory committee.
 Undergraduate students will be chosen at a later date.

 The proposal should be 3 to 5 pages in length.

 Planning for Themester 2020 will take place during the 2019-2020 academic year.
 The Advisory Committee will meet approximately three times in the fall of 2019 and four to five times during the spring of 2020.
 There will be additional, but minimal, one-off events such as meetings with community partners and promotional brown bags.

-Proposals for Themester 2020 are due by January 23, 2019.
-Proposals will be reviewed by the College Undergraduate Education (CUE) committee in February and a final decision will be rendered by March.
+Proposals for Themester 2020 are due by February 8, 2019.
+Proposals will be reviewed by the College Undergraduate Education (CUE) committee; a final decision will be rendered by early March.

 Submit proposals to email@example.com.

 Questions may be addressed to Themester coordinator Tracy Bee at firstname.lastname@example.org or 812 856-7183.
 Please do not hesitate to consult with Ms. Bee, who can help identify potential courses and collaborations.